Energy policy of China: Petroleum

 China's oil supply was 4,855 TWh in 2009 which represented 10% of the world's supply.

 Although China is still a major crude oil producer, it became an oil importer in the 1990s.
 China became dependent on imported oil for the first time in its history in 1993 due to demand rising faster than domestic production.
 In 2002, annual crude petroleum production was 1,298,000,000 barrels, and annual crude petroleum consumption was 1,670,000,000 barrels.
-In 2006, it imported 145 million tons of crude oil, accounting for 47% of its total oil consumption.As of 2023, China's crude-oil imports reached approximately 11.3 million barrels per day (b/d), an increase of about 10% over 2022, making it the world's largest crude-oil importer.
-In 2024, China imported around 11.1 million b/d, accounting for roughly 74% of the country's apparent oil consumption, highlighting its increasing dependence on imported crude and the growing importance of supply-chain security.
-Recent analyses indicate that China's demand for transport-fuel oil (gasoline, diesel, and jet fuel) has plateaued, with future oil consumption growth expected mainly from petrochemical feedstocks.
+In 2006, it imported 145 million tons of crude oil, accounting for 47% of its total oil consumption.
+By 2014 China was importing approximately 7 million barrels of oil per day.
+Three state-owned oil companies – Sinopec, CNPC, and CNOOC – dominate its domestic market.

-As China's energy landscape continues to shift toward higher efficiency and diversification, its state-owned enterprises remain central to implementing national energy policies and managing the domestic petroleum market.
-Three state-owned oil companies — Sinopec, CNPC, and CNOOC — continue to dominate China's domestic market.

 China announced on June 20, 2008, plans to raise petrol, diesel and aviation kerosene prices.
 This decision appeared to reflect a need to reduce the unsustainably high level of subsidies these fuels attract, given the global trend in the price of oil.

-Top oil producers were in 2010: Russia 502 Mt (13%), Saudi Arabia 471 Mt (12%), US 336 Mt (8%), Iran 227 Mt (6%), China 200 Mt (5%), Canada 159 Mt (4%), Mexico 144 Mt (4%), UAE 129 Mt (3%).
-The world oil production increased from 2005 to 2010 1.3% and from 2009 to 2010 3.4%.